SmartPracticeschool/SBSPS-Challenge-1486-AMPLE/README.md

 # SBSPS-Challenge-1486-AMPLE
 The intercessor is a smart warehouse management system deployed as a web-app.
 The project uses time series forecasting for prediciton of the upcoming sales by a warehouse to avoid overstocking or understocking.
 The project uses python as backend and has HTML,CSS and JS as the frontend.
+The project has many other awesome featurees, watch the video for that.

 The link for the video explanantion-> https://www.youtube.com/watch?v=C417pbPa_z8&feature=youtu.be